FAIRplus/the-fair-cookbook/content/recipes/infrastructure/vocabularies/technical-and-architectural-selection-criteria-of-ontology-lookup-services_matched.md

 tool is still a suitable candidate.
 - `From Candidates Selection`
-Once the tool candidates have been identified, a ranking process can start by assigning fulfillment numbers to the weighted criteria reflecting the importance for the requesting (URL_TO_INSERT_RECORD https://fairsharing.org/FAIRsharing.q7bkqr)  organization.
-Finally, completing the ranking by summing up the total numbers from each atomic ranking criteria will allow to choose the tool, based on the highest score (URL_TO_INSERT_RECORD https://fairsharing.org/FAIRsharing.m283c)  (URL_TO_INSERT_RECORD https://fairsharing.org/FAIRsharing.xMmOCL) r.
+Once the tool candidates have been identified, a ranking process can start by assigning fulfillment numbers to the weighted criteria reflecting the importance for the requesting (URL_TO_INSERT_RECORD_5073 https://fairsharing.org/FAIRsharing.q7bkqr)  organization.
+Finally, completing the ranking by summing up the total numbers from each atomic ranking criteria will allow to choose the tool, based on the highest score (URL_TO_INSERT_RECORD_5074 https://fairsharing.org/FAIRsharing.m283c)  (URL_TO_INSERT_RECORD_5075 https://fairsharing.org/FAIRsharing.xMmOCL) r.

 Following figure shows the overall process: